openharmony/docs/en/application-dev/reference/apis/js-apis-app-ability-uiAbility.md

   }
   ```

-## Caller.onRemoteStateChange<sup>10+</sup>
+### Caller.onRemoteStateChange<sup>10+</sup>

 onRemoteStateChange(callback: OnRemoteStateChangeCallback): void

 Called when the remote ability state changes in the collaboration scenario.
+This API uses an asynchronous callback to return the result.

 **System capability**: SystemCapability.Ability.AbilityRuntime.AbilityCore